zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/wandb.md

 To be able to log information from a ZenML pipeline step using the Weights & Biases Experiment Tracker component in the active stack, you need to use the `enable_wandb` step decorator on all pipeline steps where you plan on doing that.
-Then simply use the Weights & Biases logging or auto-logging capabilities as you would normally do, e.g.:
+Then use the Weights & Biases logging or auto-logging capabilities as you would normally do, e.g.:

 ```python